— The ultimate —

 CAT-Q

-The Camouflaging Autistic Traits Questionnaire gives a measure of how much you camouflage your autistic proclivities.
+The Camouflaging Autistic Traits Questionnaire (CAT-Q) gives a measure of how much you camouflage your autistic proclivities.
 Note also that higher scores on the CAT-Q can also account for lower scores on other autism tests

 Aspie Quiz